 "I can do that.
 I bought a ring today, want to see?"
 Harry asked, reaching for the jewelry bag in his pocket.

-"Yes, I would," Mr. Binns replied and Harry pulled out the ring and showed it to him.
+"Yes, I would," Mr. Binns replied.
+Harry pulled out the ring and showed it to him.
 "This is a very nice ring, although I don't think it will work for either the wedding ring or the engagement ring."

 "But the store owner said it was a wedding ring and I could use it as an engagement ring," Harry protested.

 "Well in less discriminatory circles, it could be used as either; it is nice enough.
-But for someone of Mr. Malfoy's status as the future Lord of Malfoy Manor, he'll need a ring with a bigger stone for a wedding ring.
+But for someone of Mr. Malfoy's status as the future Lord of Malfoy Manor, he'll need a ring with a bigger stone.
 It can be like this one, but with one big flashy eye catching stone."

-"Merlin, maybe I can take this back and get him to put in a bigger stone."
+"Merlin, maybe I can take this back and get him to put in a bigger stone," Harry said.

-"Isn't there any way I can turn it into an engagement ring?"
-Harry was considering using this ring tomorrow after he and Draco return from visiting Narcissa.
-If Harry had to wait to get another ring, then that would set his plans back.
+Harry then asked if he could use the ring for an engagement ring.
+He was considering using it tomorrow, but if he had to wait to get another ring, then that would set his plans back.
 He didn't like Draco walking around pregnant with his child and not even engaged to him.
 He wanted the world, sans Voldemort, to know that he was committed to Draco.

 "A typical engagement ring has your family crest on it.
 Mr. Malfoy would then give you a ring with his family crest on it.
-The rings are made out of platinum, like your ring, but they're made exclusively by goblins and the older the ring, the better it'll look in the contract."
+The rings are made out of platinum, like your ring, but they're made exclusively by goblins and the older the ring, the better it'll look in the contract," Mr Binns informed Harry.

 "I don't have any ring with my family crest on it."